SuessLabs/VsLinuxDebug/readme.md

 ![VS Menu](docs/ScreenShot-MenuItems.png)

 * Build and upload to remote devices
-* Remote debugging
+* Remote debugging*
-  * _NOTE: This is still in the experimental stages.
-Please use VS' Attatch to Process if you have issues_
+  * _This is still in the experimental stages.
+Please use VS' Attach to Process if you have issues_
 * VS Linux Debugger will automatically detect and install `vsdbg` for you!

+For GUI app debugging, you can use the _Build and Deploy_ feature, however, you must manually _Attach to Process_ via SSH using Visual Studio at this time.

 ### Getting Started